time-link/timelink-kleio/.qoder/repowiki/en/content/Structure Definition System/Element Definitions.md

 - Validation via element_of/2 and clio_element_extends/2 is linear in the number of elements in the current group and the depth of inheritance.
 - YAML loading and parameter processing are O(n) over the number of commands and parameters.
 - Export-time length checks are O(m) per element, where m is the number of aspects (core/original/comment).
+- **New**: JSON processing for date_extra_info adds computational overhead for complex date parsing.
+- **New**: Portuguese element localization requires additional validation for localized element names.

 ## Troubleshooting Guide
 Common issues and resolutions: